Missing Books?

 Gathering of the Epistles into a Collection

 By this historical construction (The Lost Letters of Saint Paul, and How They Were Lost in Patheos) the Epistles of Paul were not even gathered together and quoted by the Fathers until the Second Century.
 Note: I think this is an entirely reasonable reconstruction but have not looked at the account of the Fathers for their account of the collection of the Epistles of Paul.
-This paper puts the collection of the Epistles as either 150 or 180 AD.
-In any event, the letters of Paul as a corpus would have been unavailable as a collection to the first six or so generations of Christians.
-There is simply no way that the early Church was founded around the collection of the writings of Paul.

 The collection of letters became our Pauline epistles [sic: and are now] in the New Testament.
 From the second century, people start valuing and quoting these rediscovered letters.

 It is the faith of the Orthodox Church that the Church alone possesses the fullness of the faith and that the faith is found in Holy Tradition - which includes Holy Scripture.
+A missing book or two (perhaps as many as hundreds or more missing books per the Patheos link above) isn't an issue for the Orthodox Church.
+It's just a historical footnote.

 Protestants hold a vastly different idea of Scripture, the idea of the "sufficiency of scripture".
+This is an extra-Biblical tradition.

 Scripture is sufficient in that it is the only inspired, inerrant, and therefore final authority for Christians for faith and godliness, with all other authorities being subservient to Scripture.
 The Sufficiency of Scripture,

 Missing books are much more serious concern for the Protestant approach to church authority since they imply a missing part of the revelation.
-Some attempt to explain these issues with a notion that Paul may have made some error in those other letters so they were not preserved.
+Some attempts to explain these issues with a notion that Paul may have made some error in those other letters so they were not preserved.
 This and other explanations are entirely ad hoc.

 No comments: